IBIL Class 08 Cycle 2 Language Identities & Histories

 IBIL Class 01: Identity, We All Have One That is Unique

-Session_02 IELTS Preperation
+Session_02 IELTS Preparation

 Workshop_07: Synthesizing Notes/Structure Map